indiesquidge/squidgefiles/README.md

 you don't have to enter in your GitHub username and password every time you e.g. push to a remote branch.

+If I want to write commits with a new email (e.g. new job), I should add the email to my [GitHub account][12] and generate a new set of SSH keys for that new email.

-Note to self: I keep my private SSH keys on a separate drive.
+I keep my private SSH keys on a separate flash drive.

 ### Signing commits